Subaru Forester vs Subaru Crosstrek

 While not quite as muscular as its family member, the Crosstrek provides something the Forester does not: A hybrid engine option.
 If you’re more concerned with conserving fuel than you are with producing sheer power, the Crosstrek may be your go-to choice.

-Head Off-Road in Your Subaru
+Head Off-Road in Either Subaru SUV

 One of the clear consistencies between each of these models if their off-road prowess.
 Both come standard with Subaru Symmetrical All-Wheel Drive to improve your grip and overall traction on more rugged terrain.
 Wet, slippery, or loose roads should be much safer to master.